Canon 1D vs Panasonic G80

 |Canon 1D Mark II N« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II N|

 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 It is notable that the G80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The G80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.
+Both the 1D and the G80 have been discontinued, but can regularly be found used on eBay.
+The 1D was replaced by the Canon 1D Mark II, while the G80 was followed by the Panasonic G90.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.